Masuyama Castle: History

-By the end of 15th century, Hatakeyama clan was significantly weaker and unable to exert their authority over Etchū.
+By the end of the 15th century, the Hatakeyama clan was significantly weaker and unable to exert their authority over Etchū.
 Jinbo Yoshimune (d.
 1531) attempted to ally with the Ikkō-ikki movement and to become independent, but was crushed by the Hatakeyama and by the forces of the Uesugi clan from neighbouring Echigo Province.
-However, his son Jinbō Nagatomo (d.1572) took advantage of internal conflicts within the Hatakeyama and the Uesugi and surpassed the rival Shiina clan, uniting the province and established Toyama Castle, with Masuyama Castle remaining an important secondary centre.
+However, his son Jinbō Nagatomo (d.
+1572) took advantage of internal conflicts within the Hatakeyama and the Uesugi and surpassed the rival Shiina clan, uniting the province, and established Toyama Castle, with Masuyama Castle remaining an important secondary centre.
 Nevertheless, the Uesugi under Uesugi Kenshin invaded Etchū in 1559 and seized both Toyama and Masuyama.
 He was forced to retake it again in 1562 and in 1576.
 After Kenshin's death, the area came under the control of Oda Nobunaga, who assigned Etchū to Shibata Katsuie.
 The Oda army attacked Masuyama and destroyed its jōkamachi in 1581.
 The castle was subsequently restored by Sassa Narimasa in 1582.
 Narimasa's situation was unstable.
 A direct bannerman of Nobunaga, he served Toyotomi Hideyoshi reluctantly, and was later sent to Higo Province in Kyushu, with Masuyama Castle being awarded to Maeda Toshiie.
 After the establishment of the Tokugawa shogunate, the castle was finally abolished around 1610.